We often get asked if Littledata works with certain reporting tools that are popular among merchants.

 Data Studio is our dashboard tool of choice for more custom-designed reports.

-Because Data Studio integrates with Google Analytics, Littledata’s connections can all be exported from GA into Data Studio.
+Because Data Studio integrates seamlessly with Google Analytics, Littledata’s connections can all be exported from Google Analytics into Data Studio, making our Shopify app the top Data Studio connector for Shopify stores.

-While it can be slow to generate reports at scale, its unlimited free reporting makes it hard to beat for ad-hoc analysis.
+While it can be slow to generate reports at scale, Data Studio’s unlimited free reporting makes it hard to beat for ad-hoc analysis.
+And they often add new report templates and visualizations.

 Tableau, now part of the Salesforce family, was one of the first tools to provide a smart, easy setup dashboard.